Matthew Selman and Jason Stevens at the crux of Ta...

 Heart Rock is the massive and iconic arete that can be seen on the north side of the canyon near where the rock turns from sandstone to conglomerate.
 It can be easily recognized by the heart shape of the upper arete.
 It stands 300 feet tall from the toe of the lower arete to the summit.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Heart Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Heart Rock:

 Tachycardia 5.7 5a 15 V+ 13 MVS 4b Sport, 3 pitches, 300'

 Featured Route For Heart Rock